 OECD Home › Economy › More News

-Real GDP in the OECD area rose by 0.4% in the first quarter of 2013, compared with flat growth registered in the previous quarter.
-Private consumption was the main contributor to overall GDP growth with 0.3 percentage point, while net exports and stockbuilding contributed 0.1 percentage point each.
+Real GDP in the OECD area increased by 0.5% in the second quarter of 2013, compared with 0.3% registered in the previous quarter.

 There is no simple remedy for fixing the post-crisis global economy.
 But three key ingredients for sustainable long-term growth are jobs, equality and trust, said OECD Secretary-General in Washington.

 Composite leading indicators (CLI) continue to signal improvements in growth in most major OECD countries with divergent patterns among large emerging economies.